pjpearman/rhcsa_10_labs/1_Essential_Tools/practice_set_1.md

 prereqs:
 - Create user 'student'.
 Set student passwd to 'password' on node1 & node2.
 - Permission 'student' with sudo.
+- Create some files that are owned by student.

 ```bash
 sudo useradd student
 echo 'student:password' | sudo chpasswd